 “A person who has an excessive interest in or admiration of themselves.”

-We knew that agencies like to talk about themselves, their case studies, the companies they’ve worked with or the rewards they’ve received, But, we didn’t expect that to overshadow the Discovery Process.
-Especially, to the degree that the most frequent words we got to hear were “We are,” “We did,” “We achieved,” and “We had.”
-That’s another red flag.
-And, it applied in 60% of the cases.
+We knew that agencies like talking about themselves, their case studies, the companies they’ve worked with or the rewards they’ve received.
+We hadn’t expected though that this would overshadow the Discovery Process.
+The narcissism involved is depicted if we take into consideration the words that we kept hearing: “We are,” “We did,” “We achieved,” and “We had.”
+That’s another red flag and it applied in 60% of the cases.
 Don’t (ever) fall for that.

-Taking a look at the profile of employees working in large growth marketing agencies, we identified a pattern.
-Most of the agencies —with a few exceptions—mostly employ junior people.
-In fact, 53% of all the agencies we included in the research, employ 51.5% of junior employees on average.
-This is not a red flag on its own; but combined with the fact that these junior employees are called to handle and solve complex marketing problems, without supervision and a clear process, it can be a big flag.
+Taking a look at the profile of the employees working in large growth hacking agencies, we identified a pattern.
+Most agencies —with a few exceptions— employ ,mostly, junior people.
+In fact, 53% of all the agencies, we included in the research, employ 51.5% of junior employees on average.
+This is not a red flag on its own; but combined with the fact that these junior employees are called to handle and solve complex marketing problems, without supervision and a clear process, can be a red flag.

-Our initial assumptions came true: most growth marketing agencies care mostly about closing the sale (even though their sales process is far from outdated) and then pass the client to a junior who must deliver on a project that far exceeds their skills or knowledge.
+Our initial assumptions came true: most growth hacking agencies care mostly about closing the sale (even though their sales process is far from outdated) and then, pass the client to a junior who must deliver on a project that far exceeds their skills or knowledge.
 Why?
-Because a junior is far cheaper than a more experienced employee.
+Simply because a junior is cheaper than a more experienced employee.
 The best part?
-That many of these juniors (usually called as “growth hackers” or “growth experts) are coming from totally irrelevant—and even non-digital—fields that have nothing to do with marketing.
+That many of these juniors (usually called “growth hackers” or “growth experts”) are coming from totally irrelevant—and even non-digital—fields that have nothing to do with marketing.

-So, would you hire someone who has an irrelevant background (to what you are looking for), is not experienced, and charges thousands of $ per month to take care of your business needs?
+Would you hire someone who has an irrelevant background (to what you are looking for), is inexperienced, and charges thousands of $ per month to take care of your marketing and growth needs?
 I hope you answered “NO” to that question…

-Clients shouldn’t play the victims in this situation.
-And, even if in some cases they are, they (really) shouldn’t be.
-“Yes,” there is a serious flaw with how growth marketing agencies close and serve their clients, but you can’t say that you didn’t know.
-Instead of letting things in their own destiny, here is what you can do:
+Clients shouldn’t employ the role of the victim in this situation.
+Even if in some cases they are, they (really) shouldn’t be.
+“Yes,” there is a serious flaw in how growth hacking agencies close and serve their clients, but you can’t say that you didn’t know.
+Instead of abandoning the situation to its fate, here is what you can do:

-So, there you go: you visit a growth marketing agency’s websites.
+So, there you go: you visit the website of a growth hacking agency.
 You are pumped by the client logos, the (irrelevant) testimonials they have at the bottom of their page, by their well-crafted website copy, and by their “x Ways to Improve your Facebook Ads Performance” blog post.
 My question is: would you work with that agency?

 The internet is a place where (literally) anything can be transformed into something valuable and attractive.
-Only, most of the times, we don’t know what’s behind the curtains.
-My point is: if a shed can be transformed into London’s best restaurant, why can’t a group of junior marketers with a non-existent discovery process can sell services of thousands of $ to startup founders, and business owners?
+However, most times, we don’t know what’s behind the curtain.
+My point is: if a shed can be transformed into London’s best restaurant, why can’t a group of junior marketers with a non-existent discovery process sell services of thousands of $ to startup founders, and business owners?

-But, we like to see the positive side of things.
-If anyone can (still) sell growth hacks and cheap marketing tricks with short-term effect, then anything in marketing is possible.
+But, we like looking on the bright side of things.
+If anyone can (still) sell growth hacks and cheap marketing tricks with a short-term effect, then anything in marketing is possible.

 Note: Throughout this process, we identified two agencies that indicated a high level of professionalism.
-They even resisted on giving us a price quote, if they didn’t have more information on our company or additional data.
+They even resisted on giving us a price quote, if they weren’t given more information on our company and our business needs.
 We respect that, and we acknowledge their honesty.
 If you want us to give you their names, feel free to write to us, and we’ll share further details.